carl0shd/martes-dev-pyscript/examples/example3/README.md

-# Example 3 - Deploying ML model
+## Example 3 - Deploying ML Model

+This example demonstrates the deployment of a machine learning model, specifically a K-Nearest Neighbors (KNN) model for recommendations.
+The code and concepts used in this example are derived from [pyscript-tutorial](https://github.com/Cheukting/pyscript-tutorial/blob/main/chapter_3/chapter_3.md).

-Before we start with this example, there are a couple of things we need to do first.
-Firstly, we are going to deploy a machine learning model, specifically a [KNN](https://www.javatpoint.com/k-nearest-neighbor-algorithm-for-machine-learning) model for recommendations.
-In this example, we have two new files, `knn_recommender.py` and `requirements.txt`, which we won't delve into much, but basically, one is a Python script that implements an item-based collaborative filtering recommender using the KNN algorithm.
+Before proceeding with this example, there are a few initial steps to follow.
+We have included two additional files: `knn_recommender.py` and `requirements.txt`.
+The `knn_recommender.py` file contains the Python script that implements an item-based collaborative filtering recommender using the [KNN algorithm](https://www.javatpoint.com/k-nearest-neighbor-algorithm-for-machine-learning).
+The `requirements.txt` file lists the necessary dependencies for running the script.

 ---